 A great way to keep stress low when working with your clients is to know the right tools to use in order to make your job easier.
 With the rise of telehealth in the healthcare industry, there are many new pieces of technology that can help you reduce your workload, ultimately reducing stress.
 Some examples include organizational web portals, video-based therapy, and remote alcohol monitoring.
 Organizational web portals help you keep all of your clients organized.
 It can help you manage a large number of clients, so you don’t have to stress about remembering every detail or losing your hand-written notes.
 Video-based therapy allows you to treat clients without physically having to be there.
 Although face-to-face therapy is best, videos help you stay in front of your client in times of need without the stress of actually having to go meet them.

 Finally, for clients with Alcohol Use Disorder, remote alcohol monitoring systems such as Soberlink can help you stay connected to their recovery journey.
-The system documents sobriety with a portable device that includes facial recognition and tamper detection, so you don’t have to stress whether clients are being truthful about their Recovery.
+The system documents sobriety with a portable device that includes facial recognition and tamper detection, so you don’t have to stress whether clients are being truthful about their alcohol recovery.
 The system also automatically sends alerts of test results and detailed reports, so you don’t have to manually enter data.

 Using the right tools keeps stress low, so you can focus on helping your clients.